mwydmuch/ZoomVideoComposer/README.md

 ## Example of usage

-Run in the root directory of the repository to generate an example video from the images in the `example` directory, a duration of 20 seconds that first zooms out and then back in.
+Run in the root directory of the repository to generate an example video from the images in the `example` directory, a duration of 20 seconds that first zooms out and then zooms back in.
 The video will be saved in the `example_output.mp4` file.

 ```
 python zoom_video_composer.py example -o example_output.mp4 -d 20 -r outin -e easeInOutSine
 ```

 This example takes around 3 minutes to run on my Macbook Air M2.
 It can be speeded up by reducing the resolution of the output video and selecting faster resampling techniques like `bilinear`.
-The command below takes around 30 seconds to run on my Macbook Air M2, and can be used for a preview of the video before generating the final version (it reduces resolution to 512x512, framerate to 10 fps and uses faster resampling technique).
+The command below takes around 30 seconds to run on my Macbook Air M2, and can be used for a preview of the video before generating the final version (it reduces resolution to 512x512, framerate to 10 fps and uses a faster resampling technique).

 ```
 python zoom_video_composer.py example -o example_output_faster.mp4 -d 20 -r outin -e easeInOutSine -f 10 -w 512 -h 512 -s bilinear